barharding/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-  - Based on the data even though there would be a high number of campaigns running in the months of May and June resulting in lots of competition these are still the best months to launch a theatre campaign.
+  - Based on the data it would appear that even though there would be a high number of campaigns running in the months of May and June resulting in lots of competition, these are still the best months to launch a theatre campaign.
 The worst months for launching a kickstarter are November, December and January.

 - What can you conclude about the Outcomes based on Goals?
   - The outocmes based on goals does indicate a high success rate for goals under $1000 however overall there does not seem to be enough information to conclude that goals impact success or failure because the results across the various goal ranges has no consistency.

 - What are some limitations of this dataset?
-  - There is no data to measure the effectiveness of the pitch
+  - There is no data to measure the effectiveness of the pitch (i.e. the details about what the play is about)
-  - There is no data about methods used to market the campaign to find backers.
-Such has social media ads or other marketing efforts
+  - There is no data about the methods used to market the campaign to potential kickstarter backers.
+Did the founder leverage social media ads?
+Or engage in other marketing efforts?
-  - There is no demographic data about backers for historical campaigns to leverage for the purposes of pitch and marketing plan development
+  - There is no demographic data about backers from historical campaigns.
+Demographic data could influence how the pitch is crafted and other marketing activities.

 - What are some other possible tables and/or graphs that we could create?
-  - perform a goals analysis on just Theatre kickstarters not just all to detemrine if Theatre specific outcomes are similar or dissimilar to all campaigns
    - Perform a goals analysis on Theatre kickstarts & Goals by country and by year
   - identify any outlier data and make decisions about the inclusion of this data
   -  Calculate summary statistics such as measures of central tendency, standard deviation, and variance for the subset of data we are analyzing, namely theatre campaigns
-  - for the outcomes by launch date it would be effective to show the outcomes as a percentage by month.  when you do this you find that aside from December for all other months the success rate is between 56-66% a range of 10 percent. when you look at the chart without percentages the success numbers  in the month of May, June & July appear to be really high however when viewed as a percentage it is not as large there was simply a higher volume of campaigns in these months 40-50% more than the other months so it has the effect of appearing oversized.
-The following side by side view of this demonstrates how the view as a number of campaigns is potentially misleading or rather it understates the equally as good performance in the other months.
+  - For the outcomes by launch date it would be effective to show the outcomes as a percentage by month.
+When you do this you find that aside from December for all other months the success rate is between 56-66% a range of 10 percent.
+When you look at the chart without percentages it has the effect of appearing oversized for those specific months when it is not that much different percentage-wise.

 ![Launch by number vs percentage](/Launch_outcomes_launch_date_vs_percentage.png)